My Name Is Matthew Maruster. I Carry A Gun. And I'm A Christian.

 In fact, He doesn't even take pleasure in the destruction of the wicked.
 God says in: Ezekiel 18:23 Have I any pleasure at all that the wicked should die? saith the Lord GOD: and not that he should return from his ways, and live?

-After Cain committed the first recorded homicide and killed his brother Able, God has this exchange with him in Gen 4:9-10 And the LORD said unto Cain, Where is Abel thy brother?
+After Cain committed the first recorded homicide and killed his brother Abel, God has this exchange with him in Gen 4:9-12 And the LORD said unto Cain, Where is Abel thy brother?
 And he said, I know not: Am I my brother's keeper?
 And he said, What hast thou done? the voice of thy brother's blood crieth unto me from the ground.
+And now art thou cursed from the earth, which hath opened her mouth to receive thy brother's blood from thy hand; When thou tillest the ground, it shall not henceforth yield unto thee her strength; a fugitive and a vagabond shalt thou be in the earth.

 So God's prohibition against killing is in keeping with His character.

-So people often say, isn't one of the Ten Commandments “You shall not kill?”
+So people often say, isn't one of the Ten Commandments “Thou shalt not kill?”
 Yes.

 The Bible is full of instances where God sanctioned the taking of lives.
 For example, in 1 Samuel 15, God is angry with King Saul because he took the Amalekite King Agag as a captive instead of killing every Amalekite and their livestock as He commanded.
-God had specific instructions for Saul because all the Amalakites were evil and a threat to God's people.
+God had specific instructions for Saul because all the Amalakites were evil and would lead God's people into idolatry.

 In the book of Esther, the King is tricked and decrees all Jews be put to death.
 However Esther intervenes for her people, and through God's providence, the King makes a new decree giving the individual Jews authority to defend themselves against anyone wishing to harm them.
 In the next section, I'll explain another significance of this historical event.
 (Esther 8:11), (Esther 9:1-5)